 Business benefits of SD-WAN

 Because SD-WAN offers greater automation and adaptability, it improves network speed and agility, minimises downtime, reduces costs and makes capital expenditure more predictable.

-Cost – Businesses that make the switch to SD-WAN substantially reduce Total Cost of Ownership (TCO) though increased speed and the ease with which new sites, applications and network policies can be rolled out.
+Cost – Businesses that switch to SD-WAN can substantially reduce Total Cost of Ownership (TCO) though increased speed and the ease with which new sites, applications and network policies can be rolled out.

 Performance – MPLS can prioritise business-critical traffic, but only within the provider core – which was fine when most critical apps were internal.
 Today, however, many key apps are accessed across the public internet and are often hosted in the cloud.
-SD-WAN, on the other hand, is designed for the unpredictability of public internet.
-It can adapt and align to make the best use of whatever connectivity is available at any given time, ensuring the best possible performance for all applications at all times.
+SD-WAN is designed for the unpredictability of public internet.
+It can adapt to make the best use of whatever connectivity is available at any given time, ensuring the best possible performance for all applications.

 Agility – SD-WAN can dynamically scale to fit any workload with flexible on-demand connectivity between sites, home office and multi-cloud environments, whereas MPLS relies on static, dedicated private line connections.